-Note: If no WPS-capable client devices are located during the 2-minute time frame, the SSID will not be changed, and no security will be implemented on the wireless router.
+Note: If no WPS-capable client devices are located during the 2-minute timeframe, the SSID and security settings will not be changed.

-Using PIN Entry to Add a WPS Client
+Using a PIN to Configure Your Network and Add a Client

 Any wireless computer or wireless adapter that will connect to the wireless router wirelessly is a client.
 The client must support a WPS PIN, and must have a WPS configuration utility, such as the NETGEAR Smart Wizard or Atheros Jumpstart.